Figure

 Standard bosonic codes (like GKP) require complex active error correction.
 The cat qubit achieves exponential suppression of one error type (phase flips) autonomously through hardware design, reducing the problem to correcting only bit flips.
 Combined with a repetition code for the remaining bit-flip errors, this creates an asymmetric error correction scheme with favorable resource scaling.

-• Exponential suppression of phase-flip errors with demonstrated experimentally.
+• Demonstrated exponential suppression of phase-flip errors with increasing

-• CNOT gate between cat qubits demonstrated maintaining error bias.
+• Proposed and analyzed CNOT gate between cat qubits that maintains the exponential error bias

 Key Metrics